paulmrest/data-structures-and-algorithms/data-structures/GenericIComparableBST/GenericIComparableBST/ReadMe.md

 An implementation of a generic binary search tree (BST) as long as the values implement IComparable.

--`Add()` - adds a new node with value in sorted order to the BST.
+- `Add()` - adds a new node with value in sorted order to the BST.
--`Contains()` - checks whether a given value is present in the BST, returns true it is, false otherwise.
+- `Contains()` - checks whether a given value is present in the BST, returns true it is, false otherwise.

 ## Approach & Efficiency